gheorghina/gheorghina.github.io/_posts/2018-06-01-problem-solving.markdown

 A couple of advices I would have for the functional requirements are the following:

+- don't go into solution mode at all at this stage, focus the discussion only on understanding the need

 - try not to miss any one - this shows you listen, care and understand the need

 - try to simplify/reduce them - try to understand via questions if there is openness to alternatives, or if the requests are fixed and rigid

 - try to identify what would be the subset which would bring most value - this would later help you prepare the concepts for the MVP related subset, growing everything from there incrementally

 #### Non Functional Requirements